-Old weathered barnboard painted with quaint country sayings to direct visitors, make a statement or just get a giggle are the very best of rustic garden signs.
+Old weathered barnboard painted with quaint country sayings to direct visitors, make a statement or just get a giggle are the very best of whimsical garden art.
+There is no room to be precious and particular - let your inner child out to play.

 Using acrylic paints and spray on Varathane makes them sturdy and weather proof; if you want to make them almost completely impervious to weather, hang them under the eaves of a roof.

-I use barnboards or lumber salvaged from other carpentry projects to make rustic garden signs, and paint funny sayings, directions or a picture to enhance my garden visitors’ experience.
+I use barnboards or lumber salvaged from other carpentry projects to make a garden sign or two, and paint funny sayings, directions or a picture to enhance my garden visitors’ experience.

-I love to delight and surprise people with witty puns, or a piece of unique garden art.
+I love to delight and surprise people with witty puns, on a piece of unique garden art.

 To make your rustic garden signs, find a piece of salvaged lumber or barnboard.